-CalOSBA will prioritize funding to eligible centers that best meet the following factors:
+CalOSBA will prioritize funding to eligible grantmaking entities that best meet the following factors:

 - A. Demonstrated capacity to provide services to underserved small business groups that are facing capital and opportunity gaps, including women, people of color and veteranowned businesses, undocumented business owners, and businesses in low-wealth, rural and disaster-impacted communities.
 This includes robust community outreach plans designed to effectively solicit participation from these business groups. - a.
-Priority will be given to proposals that demonstrate collaboration and best practice sharing with community groups, cultural institutions, and across ecosystems to build a stronger set of outreach activities. - B. Demonstrated capacity to provide broad language and culturally appropriate support. - C. A defined pre-funding training curriculum. - D. SB TAEP-funded Centers that wish to expand their services to include Dream Fund grants must submit proposals that ensure participating entrepreneurs comply with the following conditions prior to receiving a Dream Fund grant: - A. Each participating entrepreneur must complete a defined small business/entrepreneurship curriculum and one-on-one counseling. - B. Each participating entrepreneur must have established a legal business entity after July 1, 2019. - C. Each participating entrepreneur must meet the definition of a new business start by fulfilling the following conditions: - a.
+Priority will be given to proposals that demonstrate collaboration and best practice sharing with community groups, cultural institutions, and across ecosystems to build a stronger set of outreach activities. - B. Demonstrated capacity to provide broad language and culturally appropriate support. - C. A defined pre-funding training curriculum. - D. A clear methodology of allocation of funding to Dream Fund grant awardees. - E. A clear methodology for validating the allowed use of funds and post award responsibilities of Dream Fund Grant awardees.

+SB TAEP-funded Centers that wish to expand their services to include distribution of Dream Fund grants must submit proposals that ensure participating entrepreneurs comply with the following conditions prior to receiving a Dream Fund grant:

+A. Each participating entrepreneur must complete a defined small business/entrepreneurship curriculum and one-on-one counseling.

+- B. Each participating entrepreneur must have established a legal business entity after July 1, 2019. - C. Each participating entrepreneur must meet the definition of a new business start by fulfilling the following conditions: - a.
 Has acquired the necessary permits and licenses to operate legally AND at least one of the following: - i.
 Has made a first sale - ii.
-Has hired at least 1 employee
+Has hired at least 1 employee - iii.

-- iii.
 Has created a business banking relationship - iv.
 Has spent money on business expenses; this may include legal and accounting fees - D. Each participating entrepreneur must agree to report on the progress of their business to the SB TAEP Center where they received their training for at least one year or until the business is no longer operating.